-Alan says: “The statue was unveiled in front of the Town Hall in 1874, just a year after the Town Hall itself was formerly opened.
+Alan Hall, Vice Chair of Bradford Civic Society and author of The Story of Bradford, tells us, “The statue was unveiled in front of the Town Hall in 1874, just a year after the Town Hall itself was formerly opened.
 It’s no surprise that the Corporation would have wanted to stick a statue of Salt – Bradford’s most famous former mayor – in front of the new building.
 Salt was still alive when the statue was unveiled, and it remains somewhat unusual for a statue to commemorate someone who is actually still living.

-The most likely reason for its move to Lister Park is something of a modern one… the need to put traffic first.
+The most likely reason for its eventual move to Lister Park was the need to put traffic first.

 One of our Twitter correspondents has offered the reason as being the widening of the space in front of the (then) Town Hall for tram traffic, which was certainly something town planners gradually pursued over generations – taking it from a narrow street in the 1800s to the vast civic space we know today.

 Over on Facebook, we’re grateful to one of our followers for digging out an 1889 article from the Shipley Times, which reports on a Town Council meeting where Alderman describe the “disgraceful” condition of the statue, with tram engines obscuring the structure.
 It’s interesting to note their idea for moving it to a “beautiful site” in front of the Unitarian Chapel, a site we now know as City Park.
 Other articles also refer to Salt’s statue becoming little more than a polluted “traffic circus” and there was a suggestion to close it up with plate glass at one point.